arifhosan/node-red-contrib-mqtt-auto/README.md

-# node-red-contrib-mqtt-auto: FORK of [node-red-contrib-mqtt-auto](https://github.com/eltonssilva/node-red-contrib-mqtt-auto) to integrate fixes
+# node-red-contrib-mqtt-auto: FORK of [node-red-contrib-mqtt-auto](https://github.com/malys/node-red-contrib-mqtt-auto) to integrate fixes
+## which is a FORK of [node-red-contrib-mqtt-auto](https://github.com/eltonssilva/node-red-contrib-mqtt-auto)

-This node is intended to facilitate connection and change of connection credentials at runtime.
+This node is intended to facilitate connection and change of connection credentials at runtime. <br>

+I fixed one small issue where publishing a string payload was not working as intended.

 ## mqtt-auto-connect